Ian86Myers/Ian86Myers/README.md

   - Demonstrated proficiency in command-line argument parsing and integration with external data sources for dynamic reporting.
   - Contributed to automated policy enforcement by identifying servers nearing spin-down thresholds, emphasizing practical coding abilities while providing a useful tool.

-As a seasoned Software Engineer with a focus on backend development, I bring a wealth of experience in database management, optimization, and data analysis.
+My commitment to delivering high-quality, optimized, and scalable solutions, coupled with a comprehensive understanding of backend technologies, positions me as a valuable asset in software engineering roles.
+I am eager to contribute my skills to dynamic projects that demand excellence in database management and backend development.
 My proficiency is highlighted through the following key achievements:

 - **Database Management and Optimization:**
   - Demonstrated expertise in database interaction, schema understanding, and efficient data manipulation.
 Successfully implemented solutions for creating temporary tables, adding constraints, and optimizing data retrieval.